check-spelling-sandbox/Azure-Sentinel/DataConnectors/O365 DataCSharp/readme.md

    * ConnectionIntervalinMinutes = <domain> from <domain>.onmicrosoft.com
    * Indicating the time range of content to return , read more on https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-reference

-   * StorageContainerConnectionString = "Stroage container string"
+   * StorageContainerConnectionString = "Storage container string"
    * If key vault is enabled then leave it blank.

    * LogContainerName = "log"